-4. What assessment she has made of the potential effect of the Government’s welfare reforms in Northern Ireland.
-(145440)
+5. What recent assessment she has made of the effect of the Government’s welfare reforms on Northern Ireland.
+(901227)